Graduate Financial Aid Policies

 If the appeal is denied, the student may submit another appeal after successfully completing the following semester(s).
 A significant improvement must be evident in the academic history for the future semester(s) after receiving disqualification status.
 Students must continue to follow the Academic Plan provided by their Academic Advisor in order to successfully complete all coursework in their program.

 The amount of Federal Title IV financial aid that a student receives is based on the completion of all registered coursework.
 If a student officially or unofficially withdraws from the semester on or before the 60 percent of the payment period and received Title IV federal aid, the Office of Financial Aid is required to review eligibility for the funds received.
 The federally mandated formula called “Return of Title IV Aid” calculation is used to determine the amount of federal funding the student “earned” up to the time of withdrawal.
-Title IV federal funds include the following: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Teacher education Assistance for College and Higher Education (TEACH) Grant, Iraq Afghanistan Service Grant, Federal Perkins Loan, Federal Direct Loan, or a Federal PLUS loan (Graduate/Parent).
+Title IV federal funds include the following: Teacher Education Assistance for College and Higher Education (TEACH) Grant, Federal Direct Loan, or a Federal Direct Grad PLUS Loan.

 In order to determine the amount of financial aid earned up to the time of withdrawal, the Office of Financial Aid determines the percentage of the payment period the student attended.
 The percentage is then used, in addition to the student’s institutional costs and federal funds received or eligible to receive, to determine the amount of aid the student is eligible to keep.
 If the amount earned is greater than the student’s institutional cost, the Office of Financial Aid will send the student a written notification confirming the student’s authorization to either accept the credit in a refund to the student or to return the loan amount to the lender.
 The student has 14 days to reply.
 If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, the student is eligible to receive a post-withdrawal disbursement of the earned aid that was not received.
 The post-withdrawal disbursement of a loan(s) will be offered to the student within 30 days of the date the school determined the student withdrew.
 The post-withdrawal disbursement of any Title IV grants are processed within 45 days of the date the school determined the student withdrew.

 In addition, the unearned amount of aid is also determined by the percentage of the payment period the student attended.
 The student may have officially withdrawn from classes or, in the case of an unofficial withdrawal, the Office of Financial Aid will use the last date the student was involved in an academically related activity.
+Official withdraws must be initiated by the student by contacting Graduate Student Services.
+Official withdrawal dates will be determined based on last date of attendance as provided by the faculty for face-to-face courses and/or last activity submission date via Blackboard for online courses.
 Any unearned Title IV federal funds that were disbursed must be returned to the federal government by the University within 45 days of the date the school determined the student withdrew.
 If the student received a refund from financial aid, he/she may be required to return a portion of those funds to the University.

-Federal Title IV funding that must be returned by the student and/or parent or the University must be returned in the following order:
+Federal Title IV funding that must be returned by the student or by the University must be returned in the following order:

 - Federal Unsubsidized Direct Loan